-We may not be able to initiate or continue our ongoing or planned clinical trials on a timely basis or at all for our product candidates if we are unable to recruit and enroll a sufficient number of eligible patients to participate in these trials as required by the FDA or similar regulatory authorities outside the United States.
-Patient enrollment is a significant factor in the timing of clinical trials.
+We may not be able to initiate or continue our ongoing or planned clinical trials on a timely basis or at all for our product candidates if we are unable to recruit, enroll and retain a sufficient number of eligible patients to participate in these trials as required by the FDA or similar regulatory authorities outside the U.S. Patient enrollment is a significant factor in the timing of clinical trials.
 Our ability to enroll eligible patients may be limited or may result in slower enrollment than we anticipate.